Risks and Symptoms

 - Transesophageal echocardiogram (TEE): Operates similar to a TTE and is often performed to determine what is happening at the back of the heart.
 A probe is inserted into the mouth and down the esophagus to provide a rear view of the heart.

 - Cardiac computerized tomography (CT): 3D X-ray of heart and chest

 - Magnetic resonance imaging (MRI): Radio waves, magnets and a computer create detailed pictures and video of the heart as it is beating.

-Patients with AFib often also have high rates of other serious health conditions, including:
+Often, patients diagnosed with an abnormal heart rhythm condition also have high rates of other serious health conditions, including:

 - High blood pressure

 - Heart failure

 - Coronary artery disease

 If you have been experiencing symptoms or have already been diagnosed with an arrhythmia or other abnormal heart rhythm condition, you can find out more about the SCVI's Heart Rhythm Services.